 If you are being stalked or abused, take steps to keep your abuser from knowing you are looking for help.
-Use the "Safe Exit" button located on the right of every page on this website.
-Click this button if your abuser enters the room while you are viewing this website.
+Click the "Safe Exit" button located on the right of every page on this website if your abuser enters the room while you are viewing it.
 It will close this website and redirect your browser to a neutral page.

 Everything you do online is recorded.
 It is impossible to clear your tracks completely.
 Your computer stores hundreds of bits of information about everything you do with your computer, including information about which websites you visited, your passwords, and what your emails say.
-Ann abuser can easily track the website you visit or read your email messages.
+An abuser can easily track the websites you visit or read your email messages.

 You can be tracked

 Your abuser can track your online actions.
 There is nothing you can do to remove your tracks completely.
 If you try to erase your tracks, your abuser might become suspicious.